Formation of clusters and coarsening in weakly interacting diffusions: Introduction

 \subsection{Our contributions}

 A similar model was already studied in~\cite{GarnierEtAl2017} for the particular case of the Hegselmann-Krause interaction potential; it was shown heuristically that if $\gamma$ is sufficiently large, the microscopic system exhibits initial clustering (effect~\cref{effect:initial-clustering}).
 Subsequently, the authors explain how the clusters move like coalescing heavy Brownian motions (effect~\cref{effect:coalesence}).
 See also the numerical experiments and statistical analysis of the clusters in~\cite{WSMSPW_2025}.
-Our contributions are as follows. \begin{itemize} \item Generalizing the heuristics by~\cite{GarnierEtAl2017} on the initial formation of clusters, we determine the timescale of initial clustering for the mean-field PDE as well as for the particle system under more general initial conditions than~\cite{GarnierEtAl2017}. \item We prove for a large family of compactly supported potentials $w$ such as~\eqref{eq:w-def:Hegselmann--Krause-special} that global minimizers of the free energy~\eqref{eq:def:free_energy} are either the uniform state or single-cluster states in the sense that they are symmetrically decreasing with respect to their center of mass.
-The latter is true beyond the phase transition, that is for $\gamma > \gamma_c$, in which case global minimizers are non-trivial, that is, different from the uniform state.
-The argument is based on a new variant of the strict Riesz rearrangement inequality which holds true for interaction kernels whose monotony is only locally strict (in contrast to the globally strictly decreasing kernels considered in~\cite{beckner1993sharp}) and can therefore be applied to certain compactly supported interaction potentials (see also~\cite[Chapter 5]{Shalova2025Thesis} for related results). \item By extending the description from~\cite{GarnierEtAl2017} for the coalescence of clusters, we introduce a new model to approximately describe both the coalescence of clusters~\cref{effect:coalesence} and the mass exchange between clusters~\cref{effect:mass-exchange} due to the excursions of single particles.
+Our contributions are as follows. \begin{itemize} \item Generalising the heuristics of~\cite{GarnierEtAl2017} on the initial formation of clusters, we determine the timescale of initial clustering for the mean-field PDE as well as for the particle system under more general initial conditions than~\cite{GarnierEtAl2017}.
+Moreover, we determine the point of linear stability~$\gamma_\sharp$ explicitly. \item We prove for a large family of compactly supported potentials $w$ such as~\eqref{eq:w-def:Hegselmann--Krause-special} that global minimisers of the free energy~\eqref{eq:def:free_energy} are either the uniform state or single-cluster states in the sense that they are symmetrically decreasing with respect to their centre of mass.
+The latter is true beyond the phase transition, that is, for $\gamma > \gamma_c$, in which case global minimisers are non-trivial, that is, different from the uniform state.
+The argument is based on a new variant of the strict Riesz rearrangement inequality which holds true for interaction kernels whose monotonicity is only locally strict (in contrast to the globally strictly decreasing kernels considered in~\cite{beckner1993sharp}) and can therefore be applied to certain compactly supported interaction potentials (see also~\cite[Chapter 5]{Shalova2025Thesis} for related results). \item By extending the description from~\cite{GarnierEtAl2017} for the coalescence of clusters, we introduce a new model to approximately describe both the coalescence of clusters~\cref{effect:coalesence} and the mass exchange between clusters~\cref{effect:mass-exchange} due to the excursions of single particles.
 In particular, we argue that the clusters in the mean-field PDE are unable to move and that the PDE cannot describe the merging of clusters, except for situations where two clusters are within the range of the interaction potential.
 Therefore, apart from such cases, coarsening in the PDE occurs only through mass exchange.